InterfaithCoding/pulling-it-all-together/README.md

 The next part is a reference to the element that we are **selecting**.
 The hashtag is used to select HTML ids.
 Within the element with the id game-images, we are selecting anything that is an 'img'.

 We then call the inbuilt jQuery function 'click'.

+It's now time to put it all together.
+Let's take a look at our final [JavaScript file](https://github.com/InterfaithCoding/pulling-it-all-together/blob/master/rpsls.js)